AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 When C's approach to conditional compilation was invented it was done on a line-by-line basis using the pre-processor.
 Perhaps one reason it was done this way, rather than the approach Go uses, is that C compilers (for at least a decade) did not have the benefit of inline functions.
 More likely, is that conditional compilation on a file-by-file, instead of line-by-line, basis was seen as too inflexible.

 Even in simple cases, the intermingling of conditional compilation with the actual code can make it difficult to understand.
-More complex cases using multiple nested conditions etc, can **lead to code that's unfathomable**.
+More complex cases using multiple nested conditions etc., can **lead to code that's unfathomable**.

 ---
 </details>